Additional information for visitors – updated on Monday 7 September

 With immediate effect, visiting for all inpatients is now allowed.
-This must be one visitor per patient between 2-4pm each day.
+This must be one visitor per patient between 2-4pm each day for a duration of 30 minutes.
 Visitors need to book prior to visiting by calling the relevant ward and complete a Covid-19 questionnaire (staff will provide this as part of the call to the ward).

-Visitors must wear personal protective equipment (PPE) – a mask, a visor, gloves and an apron.
-This will be provided on arrival at the ward.
+Visitors must wear personal protective equipment (PPE) – a mask and a visor.
+These will be provided on arrival at the ward.

 Patients who are in the categories below may still have flexible visiting at the discretion of the Nurse in Charge.